George Abbey oral history interview

 Biographical Text

-George William Samuel Abbey is a retired NASA administrator who worked on numerous human spaceflight programs and served as Director of the Johnson Space Center (Texas).
-He was born in Seattle, Washington on August 21, 1932 to Sam and Brenta Abbey.
+George W.S.
+Abbey was a NASA administrator who worked on numerous human spaceflight programs and served as Director of the Johnson Space Center (Texas).
+George William Samuel Abbey was born in Seattle, Washington on August 21, 1932 to Sam and Brenta Abbey.
 He attended John B. Allen Elementary School, Hamilton Junior High School, and Lincoln High School, all in the Seattle area.

 Abbey entered the U.S. Naval Academy (Annapolis, Maryland) in 1950, initially with the intent of becoming a naval aviator.
 However, after graduation, he accepted a transfer to the U.S. Air Force so that he could enter flight training directly without first having to serve sea duty.
 During his Air Force service, he flew a variety of helicopters and fixed-wing aircraft, including the North American T-28 Trojan, the Lockheed T-33 Shooting Star, and the Boeing C-135 Stratolifter.
 He also earned a master’s degree in electrical engineering from the Air Force Institute of Technology (Ohio).
 Afterwards, he worked with Boeing on the Dyna-Soar Program, helping to develop the avionics for the X-20 spaceplane.